Picture Book: Painting Process & Technique

 POINT 03: Match Computer Colors to actual Watercolor

-Once I am happy with my color mock-up on the computer, I draw out the scene in pencil on watercolor paper and make myself a “color map.”
-This is where I’m deciding which watercolors I’m going to use for each area of the painting.
-You can see an example in the picture above.
-This is very helpful when I’m painting.
-Note: I’m not pushing my values in the “color map”, I’ll do that in the final.
+Once I am happy with my color mock-up on the computer, I print it out at a reduced size onto watercolor paper.
+This way I can paint myself a mini “color map.”
+This helps me plan which watercolors I’m going to use for each area of the painting.
+You can see an example in the picture below.
+This is very helpful when I’m painting to use as a road map.

 POINT 04: Prep Board